ansible/workshops/exercises/ansible_f5/4.1-tower-job-template/README.md

 ## Step 9: Verifying the web servers

-Each RHEL web server actually already has apache running.
+Each of the two RHEL web servers actually already has apache running.
 Open up the public IP of the F5 load balancer in your web browser:

 >This time use port 443 instead of 8443, e.g. https://X.X.X.X:443/

-Each time you refresh, BIG-IP will load balancing the traffic between **host1** and **host2**.
+Each time you refresh, BIG-IP will load balance the traffic between **host1** and **host2**, as shown below:
 ![host1 link](images/host1.png)
 ![host2 link](images/host2.png)